-The Company holds four claim applications and two granted claims for 477 hectares in total in Finland.
-No significant work took place in Finland during the period.
+The Company holds six claim applications for 477 hectares in Finland.
+No significant work took place in Finland during the period as the Company waits for granting of its uranium claims.

 Saramäki Uranium Project

 The Company staked three claims applications within its initial claim reservations at the Saramäki prospect in October 2007.
 The Saramäki 1-3 uranium claim applications in the Nilsiä district of eastern central Finland.
 These claim applications cover 200 hectares.